Do’s and don’ts in the Netherlands

 The corona measures in the Netherlands will stay in effect probably until a vaccin was found and many people were injected.
 The measures may change based on current figures.
 So, what are the main corona measures?
 Below the do’s and don’ts:

-- Always keep a good distance from other people (at least 1.5 metres) and avoid all social activities and groups of people.
-At home: limit the number of visitors to 3 and keep sufficient distance (1.5m) from each other.
+- Always keep a distance from other people (at least 1.5 metres) and avoid crowds.

 - If you have a cough or a cold: stay home.
 If someone in your household develops a fever, all the members of the household should stay home.
 This does not apply to key workers in crucial sectors and critical processes, unless they themselves get sick.
 You can end the quarantine 24 hours after the symptoms of anyone who had a fever or shortness of breath have disappeared.